NOTE: Knoll Campsite on the eastern portion of the GLT has been permanently closed as of June 2013.

 The Grafton Notch/Mahoosuc area encompasses some of Maine’s most spectacular mountain terrain.
 It has become an increasingly popular destination for hikers and backpackers wishing to hike a loop.
 It is often used by camp and school groups.

 The trail is a rugged, remote backcountry trail, much of it on private land.
-The only camping is at five designated campsites on the eastern section and four on the western section.
+The only camping is at four designated campsites on the eastern section and four on the western section.
 Water is available at each campsite.
 From the Grafton Loop Trailhead, the closest campsite on the eastern section is 5 miles from the road, on the other side of 3,000-foot Puzzle Mountain.
 Please prepare accordingly.

 Directions to Grafton Loop Trail trailhead: